F5Networks/terraform-provider-bigip/docs/resources/bigip_gtm_monitor_tcp.md

 ## Description

-A GTM TCP monitor verifies the availability of TCP-based services across your GTM infrastructure.
-The monitor establishes TCP connections to target resources and optionally sends a string and evaluates the response to determine health status.
-TCP monitors are commonly used to check the availability of services such as databases, mail servers, and other TCP-based applications.
+A GTM TCP monitor verifies the health of TCP-based services by establishing a connection to the target.
+It can optionally send a text string and evaluate the response for more specific health checks.

 ## Example Usage